Basic Operator attributes

 This is ideal if you want to place multiple terrains next to each other and have them fit together!

-By randomly displacing the sample coordinates, aka.
-Distortion, noise fields can look even more interesting.
+By displacing the sample coordinates in a random circular direction, noise fields can look even more interesting.

 This changes the direction into which the sample coordinates are displaced.